Where does light emitted from a flashlight go? On a universal scale, what happens to all the light?

 But, if the Universe is not infinite, the light should bounce back and forth, building up.

 Most scientists consider the universe to be expanding, yet not infinite.
-So where does light go?
+So where does all the light go?
 First, let’s discuss what light actually is.

 So it is with light.
 Most matter on earth exists in the form of molecules.
 Those molecules are composed of atoms.
 In turn, atoms are negative electrons orbiting positive centers.
-Light striking atoms may be absorbed by its electrons.
-However, not all of the light is absorbed; only certain very specific frequencies or colors are absorbed.
+Radiant energy striking atoms may be absorbed by its electrons.
+However, not all of it is absorbed; only certain very specific frequencies or colors are.

 The remaining light not absorbed by one type of bound electron is absorbed by those of another.
-Light can also be absorbed by unbound electrons without frequency restriction.
-In this manner, light, emitted over billions of years, does not accumulate — and thus brighten — the Universe.
+It can also be absorbed by unbound electrons without frequency restriction.
+In this manner, light emitted over billions of years, does not accumulate — and thus brighten — the universe.

 Where Does It Go?

 It is absorbed and converted into other energy, “kinesis” or kinetic energy — manifested as motion, heat.

 Note: You might also enjoy How the Electric Eel Produces Electricity

 4 thoughts on “Where Does Light Go?
 Why is the Universe Dark?”